coordinape/docs/README.md

 Coordinape is currently in an alpha phase, working with select protocols like Yearn to develop and refine the experience.
 A public version will be available soon.

-If you are interested in being in touch or gaining early access to Coordinape as a pilot organization, please fill out our <a href="https://yearnfinance.typeform.com/to/egGYEbrC" target="_blank">Typeform survey.</a>
+If you are interested in getting in touch or gaining early access to Coordinape as a pilot organization, please reach out our <a href="https://discord.gg/yQNq2WkUgy" target="_blank">Discord</a>

 Other Links: